 But the person I would most like to visit is my mum.

-Haha – good question!
-I’m not sure really: although I would argue they’re generally bisexual rather than gay.
+Hahaha... good question!
+I’m not sure, really: although I would argue they’re generally bisexual rather than gay.
 Many of my friends are gay, so that’s one possible reason.
 Also, as I mentioned before, Russell T. Davies was one of my inspirations: and he loves bringing in people of different sexualities.

 Like I said, I don’t really know: I’m straight this time, maybe I was a lesbian in a former life?